Non-cooperation movement (1971): 3 March

-On this day, in the presence of Sheikh Mujibur Rahman at Paltan Maidan, under the banner of Student Struggle Council, Shajahan Siraj, the then General Secretary of Students' League announced the independence manifesto of Bangladesh.
+On this day, in the presence of Sheikh Mujibur Rahman at Paltan Maidan, under the banner of the Student Struggle Council, Shajahan Siraj, the then general secretary of the Students' League, announced the independence manifesto of Bangladesh.
 It declared East Pakistan to become an independent and sovereign state called Bangladesh as well as defining its goals.
 (Note: Three objectives were set.
 They are: creation of independent Bengali state "Bangladesh", introduction of socialist economy to eliminate inequality in the independent country and establishment of democracy in the independent country.) is It also declared Sheikh Mujibur Rahman as the Commander-in-Chief of sovereign Bangladesh.

-On this day, almost all government, semi-government and autonomous offices and institutions of East Pakistan, Secretariat, High Court and other courts, Pakistan International Airlines, Railways and all other communication media, industrial and commercial institutions were observed in all places in the country and meetings and marches were held.
+On this day, almost all government, semi-government and autonomous offices and institutions of East Pakistan, the Secretariat, the High Court and other courts, Pakistan International Airlines, railways and all other communication media, industrial and commercial institutions were observed in all places in the country, and meetings and marches were held.
 A procession was held on this day with the bodies of several people who had been shot dead the previous night.
 Many places in East Pakistan were shot at during these processions.
 As a result, 75 people were shot dead in Chittagong besides 23 people in the city of Dacca.
-Curfew was imposed in Dacca, Rangpur and Sylhet.
+Curfew was imposed in Dacca, Rangpur, and Sylhet.

 Yahya Khan announced the decision to hold a conference of leaders in Dacca on 10 March and promised to start the National Assembly session within two weeks of this conference.
-Zulfiqar Ali Bhutto agreed but Sheikh Mujibur Rahman rejected it.
+Zulfiqar Ali Bhutto agreed, but Sheikh Mujibur Rahman rejected it.
 Sheikh Mujibur Rahman told Bhutto that if the Bhuttos did not want to accept a democratically constituted system of governance, then a separate system of governance would be created for East Pakistan.

 At night, when troops and goods were disembarked from the MV Swat ship at Chittagong port, a clash broke out between the army and the protesting sailors.
 Seven army personnel were tried by a court-martial and sentenced to death by the Pakistan Army after refusing to open fire on the protesters.